Main Content Region

 Auxiliary Organization Funds

-Hospitality expenses may be charged to auxiliaries provided the expense serve a bona fide business purpose.
+Hospitality expenses may be charged to auxiliaries provided the expense serves a bona fide business purpose.
 Auxiliary organization funds may be used to pay for alcoholic beverages, formal awards and service recognition, entertainment services, gifts, membership in social organizations and promotional items to the extent these purchases are not restricted by other applicable laws, regulations, or funding source agreements.

 Sponsored Programs Administration Funds